 Mr. Tastad is working to elevate analytical capabilities with back-end improvements, lean development, and application of advanced tool sets.

-As a Clinical Research Coordinator Ms. Paguay supports all aspects of the recruitment process to further increase our diversity recruitment efforts.
+As a Clinical Research Coordinator Ms. Choi supports all aspects of the recruitment process to further increase our recruitment efforts.
 She also provides regulatory support for all our studies.